 Several members of the team affiliated with the Centre for Research on Health Care in Disasters have worked in the DR Congo during the Ebola outbreaks of 2018 and 2019.
 Their experiences working in the area, and particularly of working with a highly infectious disease and their knowledge of the correct use of personal protective equipment (PPE), proved very useful when they were able to apply their expertise on these matters to the Swedish response to the COVID-19 outbreak in 2020 and assist in education and training of Swedish medical and care staff.

-During the period 2016 to 2019 several members of the team at the Centre for Research on Health Care in Disasters conducted various types of field work in the conflict zones in Yemen, Iraq and Ukraine.
+During the period 2016 to 2019 several members of the team at the Centre for Research on Health Care in Disasters conducted various types of field work in the conflict zones in Yemen and Iraq.
 The field work was conducted under the umbrella of both the WHO and MSF.
 Their work with victims of trauma in these areas formed much of the basis for the centre's research on gunshot and explosion wounds, epidemiology of conflict-related trauma, needs assessment and much more.

 The COVID-19 pandemic

 When the COVID-19 pandemic hit Sweden in spring 2020 the researchers at the Centre for Research on Health Care in Disasters were able to use their experience working in disaster areas abroad to benefit Sweden's response to the pandemic.
 This included the development of online courses for health care professionals as well as offering expert guidance to national authorities such as the National Board of Health and Welfare (Socialstyrelsen), when it came to policy-making and issuing of guidelines.